The New Mythology of the Space Age by Sylvia Engdahl (Page 16 of 16) |

-This section has been replaced by my nearly-identical essay The Meaning of Gaia in Space Age Mythology, which appears both at this website and in my ebook from This Green Earth: Essays on Looking Outward.
+This section has been replaced by my nearly-identical essay The Meaning of Gaia in Space Age Mythology, which appears both at this website and in my ebook The Future of Being Human and Other Essays. .

 We have seen that since the advent of the Space Age, metaphors expressing views of the universe and of our place in it have become common in our culture.
 But do these metaphors constitute an actual body of mythology-- albeit one not self-consistent--or are they merely trendy?
 How do we know that space movies, for example, won't fade in popularity, just as cowboy movies have faded?
 How do we distinguish myth from fad?